StarfallProjects/tech-writer-toolkit/docs/index.md

 ## Site contents

-[Consulting and freelancing](consultant/introduction.md) is our consultant's guide.
+[Consulting and freelancing](consultant/introduction.md) is the consultant's guide.
 It includes guidance on creating a business identity, templates to support project management and admin, and more.
+It was largely produced during the writing day at Write the Docs Vilnius 2019.

 [Links and resources](resources/introduction.md) provides currated collections of links.